swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 > {: .solution}
 {: .challenge}

+## Realistic example
-So far, you've seen the basics of manipulating data.frames with our cat data;
+So far, you've seen the basics of manipulating data frames with our cat data;
 now, let's use those skills to digest a more realistic dataset.
 Lets read in the gapminder dataset that we downloaded previously: